 WEATHER FOR OUTDOOR PORTRAITS

 Let's face it, we are at the mercy of mother nature.
 If it rains, we simply have to reschedule the outdoor portion of your session only.
 Don't worry about clouds, they actually HELP!
 But rain falling IS a problem.
-If it is raining the morning of your session, come in prepared with all outfits and we will make the decision when its time for your outdoor session.
+If it is raining the day of your session, come in prepared with all outfits and we will make the decision when its time for your outdoor session.
 Many times a rainy morning turns into a lovely day within an hour.